-The Division of Autonomic Disorders, part of NYU Langone Health’s Department of Neurology, brings together clinicians and scientists who are dedicated to advancing treatment for children and adults with autonomic disorders through clinical research.
+The Division of Autonomic Disorders, part of NYU Langone’s Department of Neurology, brings together clinicians and scientists with the shared goal of advancing treatment for children and adults with autonomic disorders through clinical research.

-Our active clinical research program specializes in finding new therapies for patients living with rare autonomic disorders caused by neurodegeneration or genetic errors.
+Our clinical research program focuses on finding new therapies for rare autonomic disorders caused by neurodegeneration or genetic errors.
 Our division has an accredited neurology fellowship program to train physicians and research scientists.
 We are committed to translational research to bridge the gap between basic science and clinical medicine.

 History of the Dysautonomia Center

-The Dysautonomia Treatment and Evaluation Center was established in 1969 at NYU.
+The Dysautonomia Treatment and Evaluation Center was established in 1969 at NYU Langone.
 Its mission was to provide the best medical care to patients with familial dysautonomia, a rare, disabling genetic disease that affects the development of sensory and autonomic nerves.
 The condition is also known as Riley-Day syndrome or hereditary sensory and autonomic neuropathy type III.

 In 2007, Horacio Kaufmann, MD, joined NYU Langone to direct the Dysautonomia Center together with Lucy J. Norcliffe-Kaufmann, PhD.
 He is one of the world’s foremost experts and a leader in the field of autonomic disorders.
 Under their direction, the Dysautonomia Center expanded and built new research facilities.
-Dr. Kaufmann has directed a comprehensive program for the study of autonomic disorders and conducted seminal clinical trials of the main drugs used in the treatment of autonomic failure.
+Dr. Kaufmann has directed a comprehensive program for the study of autonomic disorders and conducted innovative clinical trials of the main drugs used in the treatment of autonomic failure.

 Today, the Dysautonomia Center is a comprehensive medical facility dedicated exclusively to the research and treatment of genetic and nongenetic (sporadic) disorders of the autonomic nervous system in children and adults.
 It has an active research program with funding from government grants, foundations, and industry partners.
 This approach has successfully brought new treatments to the clinic.